cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Drivers meeting (n):** A collection of teenagers who lead others to believe that they may not even know which FRC game is being played as they know so few rules the first day of a competition.~Mrcope9

-**Duct tape (n.)
-A previously:**banned substance so fatal to a robot's chances of getting picked it might as well still be.~Billfred
+**Duct tape (n.):** A previouslybanned substance so fatal to a robot's chances of getting picked it might as well still be.~Billfred

 # E